kcm3394/repertoire-api/README.md

 Vocalist Repertoire is an easy-to-use system that allows multiple vocalists to store their complete repertoire with song details, composer information, learning/performed status, and additional notes/links.

+The app is deployed through Heroku and can be interacted with through the Swagger UI at https://vocalistsrepertoire.herokuapp.com/swagger-ui.html.

 ## Built With

 * [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/#section=mac)